Sugarph/PathfindingProject/README.md

 5. Press the "Start Algorithms" button to begin the pathfinding.
 6. Track search time, nodes searched, and path length in the information panels below the grids.
 7. Use the "Reset" button to reset the grids, or the "Reset Wall" button to clear any walls.

+## Note
+Initially, this project was designed for a Data Structures and Algorithms assignment about priority queues and double-ended queues.
+However, it grew beyond the scope of the assignment, so I decided to turn it into a separate project.